How to Pass the 911 Dispatcher (Criticall) Test? – A Complete Prep Guide with Practice Questions & Answers

 What Are the Sections of the Test?

 In most cases, the law enforcement department that you will be working with will have specific modules that they request or that they feel are most applicable to their workplace.
 On average, there could be 12 to 15 different modules on the actual test.
-Below are some examples of modules that you may encounter on the test:
+Below are the most common modules that you may encounter on the test:

 1. Decision-Making

 For this section, it’s important that you practice thinking about what you’re going to answer before you say it to avoid blurting out the wrong answer.
 Decision-making also appears on other parts of the test, so it’s something you’ll have to know how to do very well.
-This skill is also something you will use regularly on the job, so it carries a heavy weight within the test as well.
+It is one of the basic skills that you have to have if you want to be effective on the job.
+After all, making decisions is essential in responding to an emergency.

 2. Data Entry

 Like many jobs, knowing how to correctly input data as a 911 dispatcher is crucial.
-If information is entered wrong, it could result in severe consequences.
+As such the Criticall Dispatcher Exam tests your data entry skills.
+Data entry is very important because if any information entered is wrong, it can result in terrible consequences.
 In this section, you’ll be given an emergency situation and will have to decipher the most important information out of it.

-Similar to forms you fill out online, the forms require you to enter basic situational and demographic information.
+Similar to forms you fill out online, the forms in the Data Entry section require you to enter basic situational and demographic information.
 However, this section isn’t as simple as it seems.
-Scenarios will either be presented as a phone call (audio) or written out as passages.
+You will be given different scenarios.
+The emergency messages can come from a phone call (an audio data entry assessment) and written as passages (regular data entry assessment).
 It’s your job to decipher them as quickly as possible and get the data in before the next one pops up.

 For more examples of what graphics or questions might look like, visit the Job Test Prep website.